Chesterfield Building

 - Other solvents: TCA, EtOH, MeOH, formamide, acetone

-Working directly from solution is the preferred method; although, samples can be analyzed directly from an SDS-PAGE gel band, if needed.
+Working directly from solution in <100uL of elution volume is the preferred method; although, samples can be analyzed directly from an SDS-PAGE gel band, if needed.

 *Note: phosphatase inhibitors such as KF and sodium orthovanadate are compatible with the enrichment-LC-MS protocol and should be included during sample preparation.